zduthie-unimelb/COMP90055-fuzzing-matter/README.md

 docker run -it fuzzing-matter
 ```

+Grab a coffee (or 10).
+Build took ~90 minutes on M1 Macbook Pro.

 2. The last line of the Dockerfile builds the fuzzing variant of the all-clusters-app.
 You can then run it from inside the Docker container by executing: `connectedhomeip/out/linux-arm64-all-clusters-no-ble-asan-libfuzzer-clang/chip-all-clusters-app-fuzzing` (file should exist)

 Notes: